In Goldfinger‘s opening chapter, ‘Reflections in a Double Bourbon’, James Bond is drowning his sorrows while he travels home from Mexico.

 It turns out to be Junius Du Pont, one of the baccarat players in Casino Royale.
 So when Du Pont orders a drink Bond has yet another bourbon.

 After talking a while the American offers to treat Bond to dinner.
-He has a problem he’d Bond to sort out.
+He has a problem he’d like Bond to sort out.

 Bill’s on the Beach